What is the Free Trees for Babies scheme?

 The choice of available trees can change from year to year.
 Last year, claimants could choose from the following trees:

-Amelanchier (Amelanchier laevis) is a pretty small tree maturing to 12 metres with a broadly spreading crown.
-The leaves open a coppery pink in early spring, soon followed by sprays of pretty star-like white flowers.
-Round, juicy, purple-black fruit ripens by July when the birds make short work of them.
-Amelanchier will grow in sun or shade and most soils.
+Amelanchier (Amelanchier laevis) is a pretty, small tree with a broadly spreading crown ideal for smaller gardens.
+A tree for all seasons, the leaves open a coppery pink in the early spring, soon followed by sprays of pretty star-like flowers.
+Round, juicy, purple-black fruit ripens by July where birds make short work of them before the leaves go to a bright red in the autumn.
+Amelanchier will grow in sun and most soils.

 Dessert apple (Malus domestica variety) Table apples or dessert apples are a group of apple cultivars grown for eating raw as opposed to cooking or cider making.
 Table apples are usually sweet and the most prized exhibit particular aroma variations that differentiate them from other apples.

 Medlar (Mespilus germanica) is a small round-headed tree, maturing to six metres in height and grown for its unusual flowers and fruit.
 It prefers sun or semi-shade and well-drained, fertile soil.